BryanSchuetz/the-theme/_posts/2019-09-19-finding-meaning-in-the-j2sr-metrics.markdown

 layout: post
 featured-image: "/uploads/new-metrics.png"
 weight: 9
+summary: "How can national-level indicators be best used to inform the debate around a given country’s development challenges?"
 ---

 How can national-level indicators be best used to inform the debate around a given country’s development challenges?
 It’s a question many of us are asking following the release of the Journey to Self-Reliance (J2SR) Primary Metrics—17 cross-country metrics that the U.S. Agency for International Development (USAID) has established to measure a country’s progress on economic growth, democratic governance, civil society capacity, and other aspects of development.